 BorshJust a bit further south of Himara, Borsh is one of Albania’s best-loved beaches, partly for the fact that you can enjoy a castle and a beach in the same day (similar to Porto Palermo).

 Borsh Castle is also known as Sopot Castle and used to be an acropolis in the Byzantine era and has been reconstructed several times.
 The subsequent Ottoman conquest added a mosque to the fortifications, which is the most visible feature of the castle now.

 Hidden beach of Himara

-This beach doesn’t appear on any map, but it’s my favorite of all the great places on the Albanian coast.
-Getting here is not easy, which is why it’s so amazing.
-You have two option.
-One: walk to the southern edge of Himara beach and climb the hill.
+If you want to go by foot (the stupid way), walk to the southern edge of Himara beach and climb the hill.
 When you get to the restaurant gates, turn left off the dubious “path” edged with prickly bushes until you reach a rope to help you get down.
-This is not necessarily safe, so do so at your own risk.
-Two: hire a boat for about 2000-2500 lek ($15-20).
-All the boats were busy so, undeterred, I did the former.
-I managed it and I have the hand-eye coordination of a drunk toddler; your comfort level may vary.
+This is not necessarily safe, nor do I have any better directions than this, so do so at your own risk.

 This is Albania, a country that’s changing so quickly that anything I write is virtually outdated by the time I put a period on a sentence.
 Take my recommendations as a mere frame of reference, and confirm with your Albanian hosts once you’re here.